Buying a home

 You should check the property for features relating to your lifestyle and preferences, such as:

-- Proximity to things like schools, public transport, parks, shops and cafes; and
+- Proximity to facilities like schools, public transport, parks, shops and cafes

-- Yards and gardens, considering both size and general usefulness.
+- Yards and gardens, consider size, usefulness and maintenance

 Should I bring someone along?